Independent

 Curatorial Program

 Curatorial students collaborate to produce an exhibition.
-Exhibition Supervisor Margaret Liu Clinton and curators at the Whitney work with students to develop proposals for the exhibition.
-Once a proposal has been approved by the Museum’s curators, the students proceed to select artworks, arrange loans, and design and oversee the installation of the exhibition.
-The students write essays for and participate in the production of a catalogue accompanying their exhibition.
+Once a proposal has been approved by the ISP guest curator, the students proceed to select artworks, arrange loans, design and oversee the installation of the exhibition.
+The students write essays for and participate in the production of a publication accompanying their exhibition.

 Helena Rubinstein Curatorial Program Fellows: